omorobot/omoros/README.md

 ## 4 SLAM Mapping & Navigation

+Please note this feature is only tested with R1.
 With the help of 2D lidar sensor such as YDLidar, the Robot can generate maps and start navigate autonomously by applying SLAM technologies already implemented in ROS.
 You can test run SLAM and navigation by running omoros_navigation.launch file as below.